jilavsky/SAXS_IgorCode/README.md

 The current stable release version is February2017.
 For details on releases and current changes to master version, check Wiki https://github.com/jilavsky/SAXS_IgorCode/wiki - "Release notes".
 There is useful information in the Wiki, especially check "Known issues"...

+Current beta release is March2017-1, it should be working and significant improvement on current stable release.

 Web based manuals pages
 http://saxs-igorcodedocs.readthedocs.io/